Go to Reviews.org US Edition

-Sayonara Wild Hearts’ quickly became the gem of Apple Arcade thanks to its neon palette and developer clout.
+Sayonara Wild Hearts’ quickly became a headline title of Apple Arcade when it first launched thanks to its neon palette and developer clout.
 It’s not exclusive to Apple Arcade but there’s no doubt in my mind it’s the reason many have and will sign up for the free trial.

-SWH has been described as a visual pop album about a history of heartbreak.
-Many have joked that’s it’s the Taylor Swift album of indie games but in reality its more akin to a K-Pop music video.
-It’s also narrated by Queen Latifah, as if that’s not reason enough to give it a whirl.
+Simogo's rhythm game has been described as a visual pop album about a history of heartbreak.
+Many have joked that’s it’s the Taylor Swift album of indie games but in reality it's more akin to a K-Pop music video.
+It’s also narrated by Queen Latifah as if that’s not reason enough to give it a whirl.

-The most basic description of Sayonara is an on-rails endless runner with rhythm elements such timing your actions in sync with the soundtrack.
+The most basic description of Sayonara is an on-rails endless runner with rhythm elements such as timing your actions in sync with the soundtrack.
 You’d think that’d be a perfect fit for touch controls but it’s not as simple as swiping left and right to change lanes; sometimes you need a little extra dexterity that’s tough to nail with touch.
-I’d recommend playing this one with a PlayStation 4 or Xbox One control if you’ve got one handy.
+I’d recommend playing this one with a PlayStation or Xbox gamepad if you’ve got one handy.

 - Device 6 (iOS)